tooluniverse.smcp module

 run_simple(transport='http', host='0.0.0.0', port=7000, **kwargs)[source]

-Start the SMCP server with simplified configuration and automatic setup.
+Start the SMCP server with the given transport.

 Parameters: